fbpx

 Full Submission Guidelines

-Anyone aged 17 and older.
+Anyone aged 17 years and older can enter.
 If you are 16 or younger please see Sketch for Survival Junior here.

 You can live anywhere in the world.